Renée Taylor: Personal life

+Taylor's first marriage was to Frank Baxter, whom she married in 1958; the couple had divorced by 1964.

 Taylor married actor Joseph Bologna on August 7, 1965, in Stamford, Connecticut.
 They had a son, filmmaker, Gabriel who directed his parents in the last film they starred in together, Tango Shalom.
 They were married until Bologna's death in August 2017.